jshook/metagener/metagener-core/docs/README.md

+# NOTICE

+This documentation is a work in progress..
+Also, this project is a work in progress.
+Do not expect it to behave as documented until there is an 1.0 release.
+Until then, documentation links will be broken, Documentation will be out of sync, Metagener will be incomplete, etc..

 # Metagener

 Metagener is a meta-programming library and conceptual power tool for flexible and highly-concurrent statistical data generation.
 More specifically, it is a conceptual model for thinking about and composing data generator functions, a language for expressing them, and a runtime for accessing the results of these functions.